Aylestone: History

 Aylestone Hall was renovated again in 2003, and converted into three separate dwellings and a clubhouse.
 It had been assumed that much of the hall's medieval fabric had been destroyed when alterations were made in 1850.
 However early timber framing, including parts of an aisled hall, were found during a preliminary investigation.
 The timbers were dated by dendrochronology to 1339.
 The hall has a mid-16th-century cross wing of stone in a timber frame, and was re–roofed in the late 17th century, using many of the original 14th-century timbers.
 Many of the seemingly Tudor architectural features, such as the star–shaped chimneys, were introduced during the rebuilding of 1850.
 It was the home of Dorothy Vernon and John Manners.

 A 15th-century packhorse bridge at the west end of Marsden Lane crosses the River Soar on eleven arches.

 Aylestone Park is an area of housing approximately a mile square, which grew between Leicester and Aylestone village and which has housing generally built since 1875.

 Aylestone Meadows is a large area of playing fields and water-meadow nearby, and contributes to the semi-rural character of the suburb.
 In 2003 they were designated a Local Nature Reserve.
 Plans by Leicester City Council to bulldoze an area within the Aylestone Meadows to make way for an artificial sports pitch, single storey clubhouse and car park, were defeated on 21 March 2011 when the Planning Committee rejected the plans.
 Many groups including the Aylestone Meadows Appreciation Society, Leicester Friends of the Earth, Leicestershire & Rutland Wildlife Trust, the Leicester Civic Society, and the Campaign for Rural England, all helped rally support against the plans.
 It was the first time that an E-Petition on Leicester City Council's website had ever been used.

 Demography

 In 2001, the ward of Aylestone had a population of 10,801.

-The population of the village in 1871 was 450, in 1881 it was 2,546 and in 1891 it was 5,381.
+The population of the parish in 1871 was 450, in 1881 it was 2,546 and in 1891 it was 5,381.